Mobile Notarizing for the General Public

-A California Mobile Notary Public can do notarizations from anywhere within California (no matter where he/she resides), for people from anywhere around the globe, but the identifying process is strict, and only certain documents can be used.
-Discuss this with the notary when you make your appointment to be sure you have what's required.
+A Mobile Notary Public can do notarizations from anywhere within their state (no matter where he/she resides), for people from anywhere around the globe; the notary must be physically located in the notary’s state.
+The identifying process is strict, and only certain identifying documents can be used.
+Discuss this with the notary when you make your appointment to be sure you have what’s required.

 Sample list of documents frequently notarized :